 Recreational fishing for sharks is allowed under the statewide Sport Shark Fishery Management Plan adopted by the BOF in 1998.
 The plan recognizes the lack of stock assessment information, the potential for rapid growth of the fishery, and the potential for over harvest, and sets a statewide daily bag limit of one shark and a season limit of two sharks of any species except spiny dogfish which have a daily bag limit of five.
-Recreational demand for spiny dogfish remains low and they are widely considered a nuisance species.
-There is, however, a directed charter boat fishery for salmon sharks in Southcentral Alaska, primarily in Prince William Sound.
-Pacific sleeper sharks are occasionally caught but rarely retained.
+Recreational demand for sharks continued to be low in 2013.

-No applications for permits to target spiny dogfish in Cook Inlet were received in 2012.
+No applications for permits to target spiny dogfish in Cook Inlet were received in 2013.
+In 2013, no spiny dogfish were harvested as bycatch in the Cook Inlet Area and only 0.1 mt were harvested in the PWS Area.

-Estimates of recreational shark harvest in 2012 are not yet available from the SWHS, but in 2011 an estimated 56 sharks of all species were harvested in Southeast Alaska and 475 sharks were harvested in Southcentral Alaska.
-The precision of these estimates is low; the Southeast estimate has a CV of 57% and the Southcentral estimate has a CV of 40%.
+Recreational shark harvest in 2012 (the most recent year for which estimates are available) was estimated at 69 sharks of all species in Southeast Alaska and 132 sharks in Southcentral Alaska.
+The precision of these estimates is low; the Southeast estimate has a CV of 54% and the Southcentral estimate has a CV of 47%.
 The statewide charter logbook program also required reporting of the number of salmon sharks kept and released in the charter fishery.
 Charter anglers are believed to account for the majority of the recreational salmon shark harvest.
-The 2011 reported charter harvest from logbooks was 0 salmon sharks in Southeast Alaska and 8 salmon sharks in Southcentral Alaska.
+The 2012 reported charter harvest from logbooks was 11 salmon sharks in Southeast Alaska and 10 salmon sharks in Southcentral Alaska.